JakubNer/az-reverse-proxy-options/README.md

-Azure Gateway is a Layer-7 regional load-balancer that can accomplish some of what API Management does and helps us limit what we need to put into our Azure Function (codified forwarder).
+Azure Gateway is a Layer-7 regional load-balancer that can accomplish only a small subset of what API Management does.
+We wanted to see if it can support our requirements.
+Whether use of the Application gateway will help us limit what we need to put into our Azure Function ("codified forwarder" from previous section) &mdash; or perhaps eliminate it &mdash; but at a fraction of what API Management would cost.

-However, for the needs of our API that we set out at the beginning of this write-up, it's hard to justify using it.
+However, with reference to our API requirements that we set out at the beginning of this write-up, it's hard to justify using it.

-Azure Gateway has a robust URL rewrite and redirect support, but if we're already putting a middleware stack in front of it, it might not be justified.
+Azure Gateway has a robust URL rewrite and redirect support, but that's the only functionality it provides out of our list of requirements.
+It does not help us terminate JWT in a custom way.
+It does not rewrite payloads.
+We would need to continue to put our "codified forwarder" middleware stack in front of it.
+As such, it's use is not justified.

-Unfortunately Azure Gateway does not provide throttling, which necessitates the use of Front Door or adding persistence to our codified middleware (Azure function) &mdash; which we want to avoid.
+Furthermore, Azure Gateway does not provide throttling, which necessitates the use of Front Door or adding persistence to our codified middleware (Azure function) &mdash; which we want to avoid.

 Azure Gateway might be worthwhile if you want to leverage session affinity.
+It just doesn't fit the bill here.